Affine Schubert calculus and double coinvariants: Abstract

 \section{Abstract}

-We define an action of the double coinvariant algebra $DR_n$ on the equivariant Borel-Moore homology of the affine flag variety $\Fl_n$ in type $A$, which has an explicit form in terms of the left and right action of the (extended) affine Weyl group.
-Up to first order in the augmentation ideal, we show that it coincides with an action of the Cherednik algebra on the equivariant homology of the homogeneous affine Springer fiber $\Sp_{n,m} \subset \Fl_n$ due to Yun and the second author \cite{OblomkovYun16}, and therefore preserves the non-equivariant homology group $H_*(\Sp_{n,m})\hookrightarrow H_*(\Fl_n)$.
-We define a filtration by $\gf[\bx]$-submodules of $DR_n\cong H_*(\Sp_{n,n+1})$ indexed by compositions of $n$, whose leading terms are the Garsia-Stanton ``descent monomials'' in the $y$-variables.
-We find an explicit presentation of the subquotients as submodules of the single-variable coinvariant algebra, using Schubert classes in $\Sp$ due to Goresky, Kottwitz, and MacPherson.
-As a consequence, we obtain an explicit monomial basis of $DR_n$ which generalizes the Haglund-Loehr formula, independent of the results of \cite{carlsson2015proof}.
+We define an action of the double coinvariant algebra $DR_n$ on the equivariant Borel-Moore homology of the affine flag variety $\Fl_n$ in type $A$, which has an explicit form in terms of the left and right action of the (extended) affine Weyl group and multiplication by Chern classes.
+Up to first order in the augmentation ideal, we show that it coincides with the action of the Cherednik algebra on the equivariant homology of the homogeneous affine Springer fiber $\Sp_{n,n+1} \subset \Fl_n$ due to Yun and the second author \cite{OblomkovYun16}, and therefore preserves the non-equivariant Borel-Moore homology groups $\hbm_*(\Sp_{n,n+1})\hookrightarrow \hbm_*(\Fl_n)$.
+We then define a geometric filtration $F_{\ba} \hbm_*(\Sp_{n,n+1})=\hbm_*(\hessleq(\ba))$ by closed subspaces $\hessleq(\ba)\subset \Sp_{n,n+1}$, which we prove recovers the Garsia-Stanton descent order on $DR_n$.
+We use this to deduce an explicit monomial basis of $DR_n$, as well as an independent proof of the (non-compositional) Shuffle Theorem \cite{haglund2005conjectured,CarlssonMellit12}.